HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/FCCeeGeneralOverview.md

 ```
 python plot_calo_energy_resolution.py electron_gun_10GeV_ALLEGRO_RECO.root
-# display with your favorite png renderer
+display electron_gun_10GeV_ALLEGRO_RECO_clusterEnergyResolution.png

 ```

-Look at both distributions to see how the MVA calibration modifies the cluster energy.
-NB: we are in the middle of a transition for the Geant4 interface and we are here using the new version which is not yet fully validated, this explains the drop in energy.
+Look at both distributions to see how the MVA calibration improves the performance (both in terms of response and in terms of resolution).
+NB: we are in the middle of a transition for the Geant4 interface and we are here using the new workflow (ddsim) which is not yet fully validated.
+For instance, the low efficiency is under investigation.

 ### Changing Liquid Argon to Liquid Krypton